Can My Ex Husband or Wife Claim Money After Divorce?

 Can I protect my finances or future wealth from being claimed against, if so, how?

-As we touched on earlier, there are only two legal ways that you can prevent your ex-partner from being able to claim against you in the future.
+As we touched on earlier, there are only two legal scenarios that can prevent your ex-partner from being able to claim against you in the future.

-The first is if they re-marry.
-If your spouse gets married then they give up their rights to claim against you.
+The first is probably beyond your control, if they should re-marry your spouse gives up their rights to claim against you.

 These types of legal agreements prevent both parties from submitting a future claim against the other in the future.